hvesalai/emacs-sbt-mode/README.md

     the latest version of
     [scala-mode2](https://github.com/hvesalai/scala-mode2).

+2. To use tab-completion, your sbt version must support the `completions` command.
+The command will be available in sbt 0.13.2, but for earlier versions you need to use a plugin.
-2. Add the CompletionPlugin to your sbt environment.
-This will allow you to tab-complete sbt commands from emacs.
-It is advisable to make the plugin available to all your projects at once by adding it to your `~/.sbt` directory.

-    The directory depends on the sbt version:
+    Add the CompletionPlugin to your sbt environment as a global plugin available to all projects.
+The directory depends on the sbt
+    version:

     - sbt 0.12: `~/.sbt/plugins/`
-    - sbt 0.13: `~/.sbt/0.13/plugins/`
+    - sbt 0.13.1: `~/.sbt/0.13/plugins/`

     You need these two files in the plugins directory: